Gender Pay Gap report

 Understanding the data

-The gender pay gap at finova is shaped in large part by the makeup of our workforce, where approximately two-thirds of employees are male and one-third are female.
-This imbalance is reflected across all pay quartiles, with men more commonly found in senior roles and departments like engineering, which tend to offer higher average salaries.
+The gender pay gap at Finova is shaped primarily by the makeup of our workforce, where approximately two-thirds of employees are male (72%) and one-third female (28%), with a higher proportion of women working part-time.
+This imbalance is reflected across all pay quartiles, with men more commonly found in senior roles and departments such as engineering, which tend to offer higher average salaries.

-As a business operating within two traditionally male-dominated sectors – financial services and technology – we recognise that progress towards gender equality can be slower.
-These long-standing industry dynamics create additional challenges for women advancing into higher-paid roles or departments.
-Contributing factors may include historical biases, limited access to networks, and fewer mentorship and support opportunities.
-In addition, a greater proportion of our female employees work part-time, which is typically associated with lower hourly pay.
+As a business operating within two traditionally male-dominated sectors - financial services and technology - we recognise that progress towards gender equality can be slower.
+These long-standing industry dynamics create additional challenges for women advancing into higher-paid roles.
+Contributing factors include historical biases, limited access to networks, and fewer mentorship and support opportunities.

 Key actions to address the pay gap